 Having the background of policies, procedures and structures in place it was fortunate to find support, and funding, from Lloyds TSB Foundation.
 Their belief in our capacity to deliver was the cornerstone of our journey to where we are today.

-With funding and commitment from Lloyds TSB we managed to secure additional funding from Lankelly Chase, then from the Ministry of Justice Victim & Witness Fund, our local Office of the Police and Crime Commissioner and then from the Lottery who are now funding us until March 2018.
+With funding and commitment from Lloyds TSB we managed to secure additional funding from Lankelly Chase, then from the Ministry of Justice Victim & Witness Fund, our local Office of the Police and Crime Commissioner and then from the Lottery are still one of our current funders.

 It is unlikely that we would have reached where we are today without the support of Victim Support.
 In 2010 we were renting a couple of rooms a couple of nights per week when Victim Support offered us the opportunity of having a desk space and, when they moved to the ground floor at Alliance House, the use of shared reception and counselling rooms.
 This was the foundation we needed and having shared use of premises and staff who worked with the same ethos, we saw our numbers steadily increase.
 We have benefitted from having a secure building which has offered a discrete yet welcoming, safe environment.
 We will always be grateful for this offer of partnership working.